Introduction to quantum groups: 7d. Schur-Weyl twisting

 \underline{1.
 Concatenation}.
 In the untwisted case, this was based on the following formula:

 In the twisted case, it is enough to check the following formula:

-Let us denote by $\tau,\nu$ the partitions on the left, so that the partition on the right is of the form $\rho\leq[\tau\nu]$.
-Now by switching to the noncrossing form, $\tau\to\tau'$ and $\nu\to\nu'$, the partition on the right transforms into $\rho\to\rho'\leq[\tau'\nu']$.
-Now since the partition $[\tau'\nu']$ is noncrossing, we can use Proposition 7.24 (3), and we obtain the result.
+Let us denote by $\tau,\nu$ the two partitions on the left, so that the partition on the right is of the form $\rho\leq[\tau\nu]$.
+Now by switching to the noncrossing form, $\tau\to\tau'$ and $\nu\to\nu'$, the partition on the right transforms into: